hanxiaomax/Learncpp_CN/docs/7-3-Common-if-statement-problems.md

 The `else statement` within the block attaches to the inner `if statement`, and the `else statement` outside of the block attaches to the outer `if statement`.

-## Flattening nested if statements
+## 嵌套语句展开

-Nested `if statements` can often be flattened by either restructuring the logic or by using logical operators (covered in lesson [5.7 -- Logical operators](https://www.learncpp.com/cpp-tutorial/logical-operators/)).
+Nested `if statements` can often be flattened by either restructuring the logic or by using logical operators (covered in lesson [[5-7-Logical-operators|5.7 - 逻辑运算符]]).
 Code that is less nested is less error prone.

 For example, the above example can be flattened as follows: